|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You might recognize Turkish Delight as the candy featured in "The Lion, the Witch, and the Wardrobe", by C.S Lewis.
-The White Witch tempted the character, Edmund Pevensie, with Turkish delight and he succumbed.
-Sales of the candy also rose in 2005 after it was featured in the film, The Chronicles of Narnia.
-Likewise, this easy recipe will tempt you, too!
+You might recognize Turkish delight as the candy featured in "The Lion, the Witch, and the Wardrobe" by C.S Lewis.
+The White Witch tempted the character Edmund Pevensie with Turkish delight and he couldn't resist the sweet treat.